clarkezone/clarkezone.github.io/_posts/2020-02-20-tracking-coding-time-and-language-usage-with-wakatime.md

 Installing in VIM is [pretty easy using either vundle or pathogen](https://wakatime.com/vim):
 ![Install for VIM](/static/img/waka-2-20-2020/installforvim.png)
-One gotcha to be aware of.. if you already installed the VSCode plugin in your WSL2 instance, the VIM plugin will pick up the existing key so you won't be prompted for it like it says in the instruction.
+One gotcha to be aware of.. if you already installed the VSCode plugin in your WSL2 instance, the VIM plugin will pick up the existing key so you won't be prompted for it like it says in the instructions.
 If in any doubt that the extension is installed, use:

 ```vim
 :WakaTimeToday